PDF: Introduction to Executive FM

 Output

-Engagements are delivered on a fixed-cost basis with clear scope and defined outcomes, giving clients certainty over time, cost, and risk while allowing the work to be tailored to their priorities.
+All engagements are delivered on a fixed-cost basis with clear scope and defined outcomes, giving clients certainty over their time commitment and project schedule, consulting cost, and risk while allowing the their work to be tailored to their priorities based on the tried and tested Structural Control System.

 Context and Signal Review